sarnold/test-xilinx-bsp-platform/README.rst

 Replace the repo init command above with one of the following:

-For developers - dunfell
+For developers - <release>

 ::

-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b poky-dunfell
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b poky-<release>

 For intrepid developers and testers - master